amazon-connect/amazon-connect-salesforce-cti/classic/05 Appendix A - CTI Flow Sources and Events/01 CTI Flow Sources and Events.md

   - onMissed -- The chat contact was missed.

+  - onDestroy - The chat contact is destroyed.

 - Amazon Connect Task Contact

   - onIncoming -- The tasks contact is incoming.